abahmed/kwatch/README.md

 | `providers.discord.text`    |  Customized text in discord message         | No             |
 | `providers.pagerduty.integrationKey`    |  PagerDuty integration key [more info](https://support.pagerduty.com/docs/services-and-integrations)         | Yes             |

-Each provider can be enabled or disabled separately using the boolean property `enabled`.

 ### Cleanup